 Difficulty: 3/10

-When driving, the vehicle’s alternator ensures that the starting battery stays charged.
+When driving, the vehicle’s alternator ensures the starting battery stays charged.
 However, when parked for too many days, the starting battery can lose a substantial amount of charge, which results in a shortening of the battery’s lifespan and an eventual dead battery.

 - Turn on the engine – Turning the engine on for 10 minutes a week ensures that the alternator can recharge the starting battery.